Tafwid: In theology

+For example, when the concept of God's "yad" is mentioned, even though it may literalistically translate to 'hand', they uphold the approach of ithbat — affirming that Allah has a "yad" as stated in the text, without adding interpretation (and without translating it) or attempting to explain its nature.
+They neither reject it nor distort its meaning.
+Instead, they follow the method of imrar — passing over the text as it has come, affirming it without delving into the 'how' (kayf) or assigning any resemblance to creation.
+This is coupled with iqrar — confirming it as true while maintaining the belief that nothing resembles Allah in any way, as stated in Surah ash-Shura (42:11) of the Quran: "Laysa kamithlihi shay'."
+(There is nothing like Him.)

+They often say "qiraa'atuha tafseeruha" or "its recitation is its explanation".
+They refuse to give any meaning or explanation which has not been mentioned in the Quran or Sunnah.

 The precise nature of tafwid has been subject to debate among Muslim scholars.
 The followers of Ibn Taymiyya, including contemporary Salafis, hold that only the modality of the attributes should be consigned to God (tafwid al-kayfiyya), while the literal sense of the attributes should be accepted according to their lexical meaning in the Arabic language.
 Thus they argue that the salaf accepted that God has a hand, because the meaning of the word "hand" (yad) was known, but without assuming that God's hand is comparable to a human hand, or asking how or why that is.
 In contrast, anti-Salafi scholars reject this distinction and accept tafwid without qualification.

 Divorce

 In Islamic personal status law, tafwid refers to a sub-type of divorce (talaq al-tafwid or tafwid al-talaq) in which the power of talaq (the type of divorce normally initiated by the husband) is delegated to the wife.
 This delegation can be made at the time of drawing up the marriage contract or during the marriage, with or without conditions.
 Classical jurists differed as to the validity of different forms of delegation.
 Most modern Muslim-majority countries permit this type of divorce in some form.